CAROLINA BONSAI EXPO

 Wild Things Bonsai Studio, Hartville, OH

-The Arboretum is pleased to announce that the 2013 Carolina Bonsai Expo guest artist is David DeGroot, of Federal Way, WA
+The 2014 Carolina Bonsai Expo guest artist is David DeGroot, of Federal Way, WA

 This page is under construction.
 No information regarding public programs, including workshops, is currently available.
 Please check back in the weeks ahead for updated information, which will be released to the general public via this web site.